RustyRailways/RustyRailways/client/README.md

 ./rusty_railways/client/project.godot
 ```

-Go to `Project` -> `Export...` and select one of the pre-made `Presets` or use `Add...` to add a new custom preset with a different system and/or architecture of your choice.
+Go to `Project` -> `Export...` and choose one of the pre-made `Presets` or use `Add...` to add a new custom preset with a different system and/or architecture of your choice.

 ### TODO
 - [ ] Finish Refactoring and Commit Everything remaining